ilcato/homebridge-fibaro-home-center/README.md

 This is an [Homebridge](https://homebridge.io) plugin.

-It supports devices (Z-wave only, Zigbee not supported), scenes, global variables, security systems, climate / heating zones.
+It supports devices (Z-Wave only, Zigbee not supported), scenes, global variables, security systems, climate / heating zones.
 Exposes them to Homebridge and HomeKit (Apple Home and more).

 # How it works